 "I am grateful for having such a service by my counsellor, I feel like I have a clearer perspective of life.
 She has allowed me to understand myself and encouraged me to be the best I can be.
 Thank you so much!" - May 2019

 "Carrie has been very helpful in listening to my concerns and encouraging me to seek little ways to improve the balance of my life, which has had a very positive effect on my overall well being" - May 2019

 Unsure if counselling is for you?

-I understand that people who have never experienced counselling before may be confused or anxious about how whether it is right for them.
-You may worry that you will be tied into sessions or might be thought of as being a bit ‘crazy’ by friends and family.
-I will help you to put aside those concerns.
-Counselling with Clearview, Gravesend means that you can feel in control of your choice to start counselling as well as how it ends.
-I will assist you in making an informed decision - whether about working with me, or counselling in general.
+I understand you may never experienced counselling before and could be feeling be confused or anxious about how whether it is right for you but please try not to worry as I am here to help you to put aside those concerns.
+Counselling with Clearview, Gravesend means that you will feel in control of your choice to start counselling as well as how it ends.
+I'll assist you in making an informed decision - whether about working with me, or counselling in general.